 Our kind voice is how we connect the good within us, to the world around us.

-A Kind Voice is a community of volunteers who are working together to make our world a kinder, more connected place, one conversation at a time.
+Our mission is to make our world a kinder, more connected place, one conversation at a time.

 On A Kind Voice Radio we have conversations with an eclectic group of people which include musicians, sports figures, authors, business people, film makers, philosophers & everyday heros.
 The common thread is they all use their kind voices to make a positive impact.